Chicago Bicycle Accident Attorney

 How a Chicago Bicycle Accident Attorney Can Help

 Bicycle accidents often involve a number of complicated factors.
 More than one driver may accept fault, or the city may accept partial liability due to adverse road conditions, missing signage and other factors.
 Multiple insurance companies, multiple attorneys and multiple bicycle laws can result in a case that is far too complicated to handle on your own.
-Hiring a Chicago bicycle accident lawyer can help.
+Hiring a Chicago bicycle and scooter accident lawyer can help.
 With years of experience in bicycle accident cases, hiring a Chicago bike accident lawyer ensures proper handling of your case while you recover.

 Contact our Chicago Bicycle Accident Attorney for Help

 If you are looking for a personal injury lawyer in Chicago, connect with the bike accident lawyers at Horwitz, Horwitz & Associates.
 Our trial lawyers are focused on seeking justice and full compensation for the injured.
 Our record of success is extensive, including achieving what was the highest value personal injury verdict in Illinois history.
 Call today.